plum-tech/mimir/README.md

 Welcome to contribute SIT Life, please read the [contribution guide](CONTRIBUTING.md).

+To learn the specification of SIT Life, you can [read this](https://github.com/liplum-dev/mimir-spec).

 ### Source License

 The source codes and configurations are open source under [GPL v3](LICENSE).